Information how we use your data

 – Possibly an existing sales tax ID number

-– Payment details.
+– Payment data.

-We use these data exclusively for the purpose of the execution of the contract and the necessary communication with you.
-This includes the initiation, conclusion, processing, warranty and, if applicable, rescission of the purchase contract.
-The data are stored by us up to the complete execution of the sales contract.
-Insofar as commercial and tax retention periods exist, the storage period can be up to 10 years.
+We use this data exclusively for the purpose of implementing the contract and the communication with you that is necessary in this respect.
+This includes the initiation, the conclusion, the processing, the warranty as well as the reversal of the sales contract if necessary.
+The data will be stored by us until the complete execution of the sales contract.
+As far as commercial and fiscal retention periods (AO, HGB) exist, the duration of storage can be up to 10 years.

-We only pass on your personal data to third parties insofar as this is necessary for the execution of the contract or to safeguard our legitimate interests.
-We also make use of external service providers (contract processors) for the execution of the contract.
-Separate contract data processing agreements have been concluded with the service providers in order to ensure the protection of your personal data.
+We will only pass on your personal data to third parties to the extent that this is necessary to implement the contract or to protect our legitimate interests.
+We also use external service providers (contract processors) for the execution of the contract.
+Separate commissioned data processing contracts have been concluded with these service providers to ensure the protection of your personal data.

-- a) For the purpose of the so-called hosting of our server systems as well as the technical administration of the IT systems required for hosting, data of the website visitors, customers or other interested parties of our offer can be processed by our external service company.
+- a) For the purpose of the so-called hosting of our server systems as well as the technical administration of the IT systems required for hosting, data of website visitors, customers or other interested parties of our offer may be processed by our external service company.
 These are log files.
-The data categories can be found in the section “Data collections based on Art.6 para.1 sentence 1 lit. f DSGVO” above.
+The data categories can be seen in the section above “Data collection based on Art.6 para.1 p.1 lit. f GDPR”.

-- c) To carry out the delivery, the first name, surname, address, e-mail address and telephone number of the customer are forwarded to external shipping companies to carry out the delivery.
+- c) To execute the delivery, the first name, surname, address, e-mail address and telephone number of the customer will be forwarded to external shipping companies for the execution of the delivery.

-The data transfer to the service providers mentioned under 9 a) – e) is carried out to carry out the contractual relationship with you as the customer, as well as to protect our legitimate interests.
-The legal basis for these data processing operations is Art.
+The data transfer to the service providers mentioned under 9 a) – e) is carried out for the purpose of implementing the contractual relationship with you as a customer and to protect our legitimate interests.
+The legal basis for this data processing is Art.
 6 para.
-1 sentence 1 lit. b and lit. f DSGVO.
+1 sentence 1 lit. b and lit. f GDPR.